Skip to Content

 When purchasing a property—particularly in rural or semi-rural areas such as Andover—overlooking the drainage infrastructure can lead to significant legal and financial consequences.
 With evolving regulations, including the General Binding Rules, and increasing environmental scrutiny, it is essential that all drainage installations are legally compliant and functionally sound.
 Pre-emptive measures, such as pre-purchase surveys, can identify defective systems, flag potential issues such as failed soakaways, and highlight where further investigation, such as a percolation test, is needed.

 These surveys also help determine whether Environmental Agency Discharge Permits are required, and they play a vital role in ensuring full compliance with UK drainage legislation.
-Here the team at Smart Drainz explain the importance of pre-purchase surveys in identifying drainage risks and outlines how they can safeguard prospective buyers from post-sale liabilities related to non-compliant or failing systems.
+Here, the team at Smart Drainz explains the importance of pre-purchase surveys in identifying drainage risks and outlines how they can safeguard prospective buyers from post-sale liabilities related to non-compliant or failing systems.

 The Legal and Technical Landscape of Property Drainage